Associate Provost of Undergraduate Affairs

 Reginald A. Wilburn, Ph.D.

-The mission of the Associate Provost for Undergraduate Affairs is to enhance undergraduate student education and experience.
-Dr. Wilburn utilizes his collaborative leadership style and experience in strategic planning to strengthen partnerships with Student Affairs, Academic Advising, and Student Access and Accommodation, to help TCU experience even higher levels of student achievement for all students.
+Undergraduate Affairs focuses on four strategic initiatives: champion undergraduate student success; support undergraduate education for the future, and support innovative advising platforms and protocols.
+Dr. Wilburn partners with Student Affairs, Academic Advising, and Student Access and Accommodation, to help TCU experience even higher levels of student achievement for all students.
 He collaborates with the Dean of Students, academic deans, department chairs, Faculty Senate, Undergraduate Council, and the Provost’s Council to support high-quality, innovative undergraduate programs.

 University Life